Pulsejet

 A pulsejet engine (or pulse jet) is a type of jet engine in which combustion occurs in pulses.
-A pulsejet engine can be made with few or no moving parts, and is capable of running statically (i.e. it does not need to have air forced into its inlet, typically by forward motion).
-The best known example may be the Argus As 109-014 used to propel Nazi Germany's V-1 flying bomb.
+A pulsejet engine can be made with few or no moving parts, and is capable of running statically (that is, it does not need to have air forced into its inlet, typically by forward motion).
+The best known example is the Argus As 109-014 used to propel Nazi Germany's V-1 flying bomb.

 Pulsejet engines are a lightweight form of jet propulsion, but usually have a poor compression ratio, and hence give a low specific impulse.

-There are two main types of pulsejet engines, both of which use resonant combustion and harness the expanding combustion products to form a pulsating exhaust jet that produces thrust intermittently.
-The first is known as a valved or traditional pulsejet and it has a set of one-way valves through which the incoming air passes.
-When the air-fuel is ignited, these valves slam shut, which means that the hot gases can only leave through the engine's tailpipe, thus creating forward thrust.
-The second type of pulsejet is known as the valveless pulsejet.
-Technically the term for this engine is the acoustic-type pulsejet, or aerodynamically valved pulsejet.
+The two main types of pulsejet engines use resonant combustion and harness the combustion products to form a pulsating exhaust jet that intermittently produces thrust.

+The traditional valved pulsejet has one-way valves through which incoming air passes.
+When the fuel mix is ignited, the valves close, which means that the heated gases can only leave through the engine's tailpipe, thus creating forward thrust.

+The second type is the valveless pulsejet.
+The technical terms for this engine are acoustic-type pulsejet, or aerodynamically valved pulsejet.

-One notable line of research of pulsejet engines includes the pulse detonation engine, which involves repeated detonations in the engine, and which can potentially give high compression and reasonably good efficiency.
+One notable line of research includes the pulse detonation engine, which involves repeated detonations in the engine, and which can potentially give high compression and reasonably good efficiency.

 History

 Russian inventor and retired artillery officer Nikolaj Afanasievich Teleshov patented a steam pulsejet engine in 1867 while Swedish inventor Martin Wiberg also has a claim to having invented the first pulsejet, in Sweden, but details are unclear.

-The first working pulsejet was patented in 1906 by Russian engineer V.V.
-Karavodin, who completed a working model in 1907.
+The first working pulsejet was patented in 1906 by Russian engineer V. V. Karavodin, who completed a working model in 1907.

-The French inventor Georges Marconnet patented his valveless pulsejet engine in 1908, and Ramón Casanova, in Ripoll, Spain patented a pulsejet in Barcelona in 1917, having constructed one beginning in 1913.
-Robert Goddard invented a pulsejet engine in 1931, and demonstrated it on a jet-propelled bicycle.

-Engineer Paul Schmidt pioneered a more efficient design based on modification of the intake valves (or flaps), earning him government support from the German Air Ministry in 1933.